frc-team7587/Marquee-1/TestLedMatrix/README.md

 3. 3.3 Volt power provided directly to the board.

-:warning: **WARNING** the VRM's 5V power supply does not provide usable power, and the RoboRio's USB port also cannot power the ESP32.
-We have successfully powered the ESP32 from the LED panel.s 5V output line.
+:warning: **WARNING** the VRM's 5V power supply cannot power the ESP32.
+If you value your VRM, don't even think about connecting it to the microcontroller.

 :warning: **WARNING** Refer to the [pinout diagram](ESP32ModulePinout.jpg) for pin assignments.
 Check every connection twice before applying power.
 The pin numbers apply ONLY to the to the following
 [ESP32 Development Board](https://www.amazon.com/gp/product/B09DPGMZR9/ref=ppx_yo_dt_b_asin_title_o06_s00).

-:warning: **WARNING** The ESP32 chip must be powered at 3.3 Volts only, and will be destroyed if 5 Volts is applied to ANY pin **EXCEPT** 5V.
-The 5V pin connects to a voltage regulator that reduces 5 Voltes to 3.5, which allows the board (**NOT** the chip) to run on 5 Volt power.
+:warning: **WARNING** The ESP32 chip runs only on 3.3 Volts, and will be destroyed if 5 Volts is applied to ANY pin **EXCEPT** the one labeled 5V.
+This pin connects to a voltage regulator that reduces 5 Volts to 3.5, which allows the board (**NOT** the chip) to run on 5 Volt power.
 All 5 Volt power, including power provided via USB, MUST be routed to the regulator.
 Be **EXTREMELY CAREFUL** when supplying power to the board.
 Reversing polarity will ruin the chip.

-Note that we must connect all grounds together.
-This includes
+Be sure to connect all grounds together, including

 - ESP32 Groound
 - Power supply ground (i.e. buck converter(s))
 - LED array ground

+Fortunately, ground wiring is straightforward.
+The power supply ground connects directly to the LED array ground, and ground is daisy chained to the ESP32.

-The ESP32 has three ground pins: 14, 32, and 38.
+Note that the ESP32 has three ground pins: 14, 32, and 38.
 They are interchangeable.

 ### Powering the ESP32

-As indicated above, the ESP32 can be powered three ways.

-1. Via its USB connection.
-Note that the RoboRio USB ports can power the ESP32.
-2. Directly from a 3.3 Volt power source (i.e. buck converter)
-3. Directly from a 5 Volt power source, which **must** be connected to the ESP32's 5 Volt pin.
+As stated above, the best way to power the ESP32 is to daisy chain it to LED array power.

-:warning: if the ESP32 is powered by 5 Volts, **BE SURE** to connect power to its 5 Volt pin.
+:warning: **BE SURE** to daisy change LED array power to its 5 Volt pin.
 Connecting 5 Volts to any other pin **will destroy the microcontroller**.

-The LED panel's red wire can power the ESP32.
-Just connect it to **the ESP32's 5 Volt pin**.
-This is the recommended configuration because it guarantees that the ESP32 is powered on **before** the RoboRio searches for it.

 ### Wiring the Display Panel

 The Marquee has three sets of wires:

 * Red, green, and white signal output wires atached to a 3 pin female connector.
 These are used for daisy chaining panels.
-Since we only have a single panel, leave them be and tuck them out of the way.
+Since we only have a single panel, we don't need them.
+Just tuck them out of the way.
 * Unterminated (no connector attached) red and black wires for power.
 We apply power here.
-* Red, green, and white signal input wires attached to a 3 pin male connecter for signal and optional power input.
-We only use the signal wires.
+* Red, green, and white signal input wires attached to a 3 pin male connecter for signal and power.
+These provide power to the ESP32 and commands to the LED array.

 Wires are labeled where they attach to the panel.
 The power wire labels are

 | Color | Label | Description   |